Venice at Christmas 2025: Romantic Atmospheres and Traditions

 Are you ready to pack the bags and visit Venice season by season?

-Where to go to eat as a Venetian in Cannaregio: non-touristic venues
+Where to go to eat as a Venetian in Cannaregio: non-touristy venues

 fegatini-alla-veneziana